reema0814/Threat-Protection-with-XDR/Labguide/lab3_conduct_attack.md

 1. Similarly, you can also further investigate the other alerts by navigating to the **Alerts** tab.

    ![Lab overview.](./media/lab04-task3-alerts.png)

+   >**Note:** **Congrats – you’re done running the attack!** The attack simulation ends here.
+A real attacker, if successful, would continue to scan for information, send collected reconnaissance information to a command-and-control (C&C) server, and use this information to move laterally and pursue other attractive targets.
+Next, let us review and investigate the Defender for Endpoint alerts that surfaced in the simulated attack.

 ## Review
 In this lab you have completed the following tasks: